Meet the TikTok hosts of the Red Bull Dance Your Style World Final

 Jessica Mashaba

-Jessica Mashaba is a young, successful, social media influencer and digital creator, who specialises in dance and comedy content.
+Jessica Mashaba is a young, successful, social media influencer and digital creator, who specializes in dance and comedy content.

 When it came to deciding to be an online influencer and digital creator, Jessica says, "it's more like social media chose me, as it was never something I had to force.
 I blew up naturally."